 - (1) A conference with the Presiding Judge may be required to postpone a civil trial.
 Parties must confer with each other before setting a conference.
 The moving party is required to provide notice of the scheduled conference.
-To set a scheduling conference, please call Presiding Court at 971-274-0660. - (2) Motions to postpone trial in a case that is designated "complex" and is specially assigned to a judge must be presented to that judge.
+To set a scheduling conference, please email Presiding Court at mul.presiding@ojd.state.or.us. - (2) Motions to postpone trial in a case that is designated "complex" and is specially assigned to a judge must be presented to that judge.